Stabbing Westward (album)

 Stabbing Westward is the fourth studio album by the American industrial rock band Stabbing Westward.
 It is their first album to be produced by Ed Buller and released on Koch Records.
 The album was released on May 22, 2001.
 The album shows a change in direction for the band.
 The album's songs are much less heavy and aggressive, while the industrial focus has given way to a more melodic sound.
 Before the album was released, lead singer Christopher Hall said in an interview that Stabbing Westward wrote great pop-rock songs, but the band had always ended up making them ugly by adding effects and screaming, etc. On this album, he claimed, they decided to write what they wanted, regardless of fan expectation.
 "The Only Thing" is a love song for Christopher Hall's wife.

+During concert performances since 2023, the band has been adding performances of songs from this album as they had originally intended them to be recorded, such as Wasted and The Only Thing which also features updated lyrics to reference TikTok.
+Walter Flakus mentioned during an interview that he noticed an increase in feedback from fans showing interest in a possible re-recording of the album, though no official plans have been stated as of yet.

 The album did well in Australia, but ultimately failed to sell worldwide.